opengauss-mirror/docs/content/en/docs/Developerguide/statistics-information-functions.md

 -   DBE\_PERF.get\_global\_operator\_history\_table\(\)

     Description: Displays the operator-related records \(persistent\) generated after jobs are executed on the primary database node of the current user.
-To query this function, you must have the  **sysadmin**  permission.
+To query this function, you must have the  **sysadmin**  and  **monitoradmin**  permissions.

     Return type: record

 -   DBE\_PERF.get\_global\_operator\_history\(\)

     Description: Displays the operator-related records generated after jobs are executed on the primary database node of the current user.
-To query this function, you must have the  **sysadmin**  permission.
+To query this function, you must have the  **sysadmin**  and  **monitoradmin**  permissions.

     Return type: record

 -   DBE\_PERF.get\_global\_operator\_runtime\(\)

     Description: Displays real-time operator-related records of jobs executed on the primary database node of the current user.
-To query this function, you must have the  **sysadmin**  permission.
+To query this function, you must have the  **sysadmin**  and  **monitoradmin**  permissions.

     Return type: record

 -   DBE\_PERF.get\_global\_statement\_complex\_history\(\)

     Description: Displays the historical records of complex queries on the primary database node of the current user.
-To query this function, you must have the  **sysadmin**  permission.
+To query this function, you must have the  **monitoradmin**  permission.

     Return type: record

 -   DBE\_PERF.get\_global\_statement\_complex\_history\_table\(\)

     Description: Displays the historical records \(persistent\) of complex queries on the primary database node of the current user.
-To query this function, you must have the  **sysadmin**  permission.
+To query this function, you must have the  **monitoradmin**  permission.

     Return type: record